 Certified Clinical Hypnotherapist

-had a backup plan.
-After his high school graduation from the Army and Navy Academy in Carlsbad, California, where he received letters for Basketball, Football and Track, he was recruited to the University of Illinois and played free safety, wide receiver and cornerback on their D1 program.
+Samuel, a Vegas-born Nevadan, has played football since he was 5 years old.
+Sam dreamed of playing professionally but always had a backup plan.
+He attended high school at the Army and Navy Academy in Carlsbad, California, where he received letters for Basketball, Football and Track.
+After graduation, Sam was recruited to the University of Illinois, and while earning his bachelor’s degree in Recreation, Sports, and Tourism, he played free safety, wide receiver and cornerback on their D1 football program.

-Sam fully appreciates, having been on both sides, that if emotional and physical factors are not addressed they can impact the best-trained athlete and reduce his or her chances of success.
-The longer the barriers remain, the more likely it is that bad habits will be set up, and the more powerful the techniques are that are necessary to repair the athlete from the inside out.
+Having been on a professional track and performed as a Division 1 college athlete, Sam fully appreciates that if emotional and physical factors are not addressed, they can negatively impact even the best-trained athlete and reduce his or her chances of success.
+The longer unidentified barriers remain, the more likely it is that bad habits will be formed, and the more powerful the techniques needed will be to repair the athlete from the inside out.

 Sam’s education and experiences drove him to become devoted to helping other athletes become aware that peak performance is not just about physical prowess, but that strength comes from within, and to truly fly the athlete must take care of his or her emotional as well as physical health and well-being.
 Establishing trustworthy and respectful relationships creates the rapport necessary to help athletes go “inside” themselves to connect with the most powerful source of their success, their true selves, unbound and uninhibited by negative messages and bad habits.
 And Sam and Danaus Dynamics believe it’s not only about the sport – it’s also about the player and their well-being within the context of their team and their lives.
 The character strength it takes to improve athletic performance also translates to improving personal communications, emotional competence, relationships and enjoyment of life.